Ohev Sholom Congregation: History

+In 2023, the synagogue was renamed to simply "Ohev Sholom", dropping "The National Synagogue".

 Today

-Ohev Sholom – The National Synagogue advertises itself as a dynamic Orthodox community that values Torah, prayer, and good deeds.
+Ohev Sholom Congregation advertises itself as a dynamic Orthodox community that values Torah, prayer, and good deeds.
 The congregation touts its location in NW Washington as easily accessible to surrounding neighborhoods in the District of Columbia and Maryland.
 The congregation counts in its membership a growing number of working professionals, families with small children, and others.